-The following is a guest post by newcomer Jeremy Johnson, a husband and father of two girls (a 2 1/2 year old and a newborn).
+The following is a guest post by newcomer Jeremy Johnson on why giving time and money is great.
+Jeremy is a husband and father of two girls (a 2 1/2 year old and a newborn).
 He recently created a website dedicated to helping people realize their dreams and ideas, make progress on them, and see them through to completion.
-You can follow Jeremy on Twitter at @JeremyNJohnson.
 Enjoy!

 Have you ever wondered why some people give thousands or even millions of dollars to charities and other organizations for a good cause?
 Why do some people spend hours on end selflessly parting with their finances and free time just to help other people?
 Could it be for the tax breaks alone?